Clarion Hotel Helsinki

 Clarion Hotel Helsinki has been announced as the best Lithuanian BIM project abroad at the Lithuanian BIM Projects 2017 Awards.

 Fully designed in a BIM environment by an international team

-All elements, a total of 8,150 tons, were transported by trucks from the Markuciai factory in Lithuania to the harbor of Riga, Latvia.
+All elements, a total of 8,150 tons, were transported by trucks from Markuciai factory in Lithuania to the harbor of Riga, Latvia.
 Some of them were put into five ships and delivered by sea directly to the building site in the harbor of Helsinki.
 The rest of them were transported by trucks all the way to the site.
 The parameters for design and fabrication dates, assembly shipping dates and type of transportation, erection dates, and erection sequences were added for each element in the 3D model.
-In order to control and manage the information and to avoid and measure the risk of being late, this data was shared with all the project members so that all participants could follow the processes at the same time.
-To do this, a macro tool was created to generate reports in an Excel document with all the necessary information, including planned design, fabrication, logistics and erection dates, erection sequences.
+In order to control and manage the information and to avoid and measure the risk of being late, this data was shared with all the project members in order for all participants to follow the processes at the same time.
+To do this, a macro tool was created to generate reports to Excel document of all the necessary information, including planned design, fabrication, logistics and erection dates, erection sequences.
 This allowed visualizing and evaluating the risk of delay and adjusting the design schedule.

-Spiral concrete stairs contained 84 different reinforcing bar types.
-Another macro tool was developed in order to avoid detailing every bend.
+Winder concrete stairs contained 84 different reinforcing bar types.
+Another macro tool was developed in order to avoid detailing every bending.
 The macro exports the data of the rebar directly to the factory to avoid repetitive design and detailing.
 The usage of components developed by Halfen and Peikko helped working in the 3D model, thus saving time and resources.

 Despite its complexity, physical distance of the project parties and strict requirements of other markets, 3D modeling and BIM made this project predictable and easily manageable.

 Architect: Arkkitehdit Davidsson Tarkela Oy

 Steel and precast concrete fabrication and supply: Markuciai Sverige AB